grnet/eidas-keycloak-extension/test-with-node/README.md

    ```

    It is very important that the country of the certificate is `C=CA` in order for the node to find the
    country of the SP (keycloak in this case).
-The actual file is located at `etc/keycloak/certs/keycloak.jks` and it mounted inside the keycloak container at `/opt/keycloak.jsk`.
+The actual file is located at `etc/keycloak/certs/keycloak.jks` and is mounted inside the keycloak container at `/opt/keycloak.jsk`.
 The key alias is `selfsigned`.

  - Disable all other key providers except for `hmac-generated`.
- - Go at `Identity Providers` and add a new `eidas SAML`.
+ - Go at `Identity Providers` and add a new `eIDAS SAML v2.0`.
- - Set `Service Provider Entity ID` as `http://keycloak.test/auth/realms/test/broker/eidasSaml/endpoint/descriptor`
+ - Set `Service Provider Entity ID` as `http://keycloak.test/auth/realms/test/broker/eidas-saml/endpoint/descriptor`
  - Set `Single Sign-On Service URL` as `http://ca.node.test/SpecificConnector/ServiceProvider`
  - Set `Allow create` to `ON`
  - Set `HTTP-POST Binding Response` to `ON`